sagrawalx/sagrawalx.github.io/teaching/sp21-b6_ma117/syllabus.md

 The latter is easier to set up.
 But, the last time I taught the class, a few students had some minor issues with rstudio.cloud that students using a desktop version didn't have.
 The issues didn't really impede students' ability to complete work (they just had to find some workarounds), and maybe rstudio.cloud has finessed these issues since then.
 In any case, my recommendation would be that you try to install RStudio on your computer if that's at all possible.

 If you have trouble installing R and/or RStudio, your best bet is to get in touch with ITS for help.
-If that still doesn't work, you can use rstudio.cloud in browser.
-We'll do our best to help you with any issues you might encounter later on.
+If that still doesn't work, you can use rstudio.cloud in browser, but just be aware that things might occasionally not work as you expect and feel free to ask for help when you need it.

 If you don't have access to a computer that you can use for R at all (ie, you can't install R + RStudio and you can't use rstudio.cloud in a browser), let me know and we'll try to figure something out.